svssathvik7/docs/docs/home/governance/Tokenomics.md

 **Team and investor incentives**

 The team and investor incentives allocation account for **51 million SEED**.
-Both investors and the team have an **24-month cliff** starting from TGE (January 18, 2024).
+Both investors and the team have a **24-month cliff** starting from TGE (January 18, 2024).
 Post-cliff, SEED tokens are streamed over a multi-year schedule as outlined below.
 This predictable and fair distribution model aligns with the protocol’s long-term goals.

 * **Investor incentives** are streamed over a 24-month period following the cliff.
 * **Team incentives** are streamed over a 30-month period following the cliff.